 Buuuut…we’re in the middle of a backyard renovation (oh happy day!), the fire pit is packed away, and the marshmallows roasting over an open fire are on hold for the time being.
 This makes me so sad.

-However, when I figured out that you can turn on the broiler, roast a bunch of marshmallows in the oven, and then mix all that roasted goodness into some super soft vanilla ice cream, everything changed.
+However, when I figured out that you roast a bunch of marshmallows in a large batch in the oven, without a fire, everything changed!

 Can I tell you that these s’mores ice cream popsicles are life-changers?